-The program works with the Centro de Artesanía, Huancarani (CAH), the Organization of Women of Chuñavi Chico, and the Club de Chicas and Weavers in Independencia.
-The weavers seek assistance to preserve their weaving traditional, improve the weavings for an external market, and help reach that market.
+The program works with the 25 member Centro de Artesanía, Huancarani (CAH).
+The weavers receive assistance in product design and quality for an external market that appreciates the skill, labor, and artistry of the weavings.
 Sale of the weavings is the one source of income available to the rural weavers struggling to reconcile their farmer subsistence lifestyle with modern needs.

 Independencia lies in an isolated valley of the East Range of the Andes, 220 km. northwest of Cochabamba at an altitude of about 8,000’.
-The bus ride from Cochabamba is 8 to 10 hours crossing the altiplano on a single lane unpaved mountain road.
+The bus ride from Cochabamba is 8 hours with 3/4 of the drive on a single lane unpaved mountain road.
 There is a single room for volunteers at the home Dorinda shares with a local family or lodging may be arranged at the nearby modern hotel.
 Transportation in this rural area is on foot or in the back of a cargo truck, so volunteers should be in good physical shape.
-This is a project for independent volunteers who are interested in working in a remote rural location.
+This is a project for independent volunteers who are interested in being involved in a grass roots effort in a remote rural location.

 International Development Interns

-Dorinda’s work at the grass roots work provides an opportunity for university students to gain practical experience and investigate development concepts and theories by teaching a skill to a group.
+The CdA workshop format provides university students an opportunity to gain practical experience and investigate development concepts by teaching a skill to a group.
 Skills taught in the workshops need to be of interest to the participants but not necessarily related to fiber arts.